 32610 Woods Dr

-During the past 9 years she has created our penpal sponsorship, our teen club program and created our stories of hope program, the wellness club and our microloan project.
-She works alongside our ugandan leaders daily, oversees our vocational and microloan programs and works with Ugandan healthcare providers to help people with medical needs.
-She has been fortunate to take ten trips to Uganda and is looking forward to leading a mission team in January 2022.
+During the past 10 years she has worked on our penpal sponsorship, our teen club program and created our stories of hope program, the wellness club, and our microloan project.
+She works alongside our ugandan leadership daily, oversees our vocational, our microloan programs and works with Ugandan medical providers to help people with advanced medical needs.
+She has been fortunate to take eleven trips to Uganda and is looking forward to leading a mission team in the Fall of 2022.
 While she considers Project Hope Uganda her full time job, Brenda also works as a labor and delivery nurse in Portland, OR for the past 23 years.
 She is married and has three daughters, two of which have traveled to Uganda with her and have had unforgettable experiences.
-In her spare time she plays city league tennis, enjoys working out, spending time with friends, reading, hiking, meeting new people and travels any chance she gets.
+In her spare time she plays city league tennis, enjoys working out, spending quality time with friends, reading, hiking, meeting new people and travels any chance she gets.

 Five years ago, Craig decided to take the leap of faith into the unknown and joined our Uganda team.
 He has taken five trips to Uganda and is a tremendous help to running our organization.
 It was in Uganda that he discovered a true passion.
 Giving back has given him a sense of purpose in his life which he felt he lacked for most of his life.
 He absolutely loves Uganda and the people of Uganda.
 Craig helps on a daily basis with the needs of our children.
 He currently runs our weekly food supplement program and is in charge of funding several of our monthly budgets along with all primary and secondary school budgets.